 |Botanical Name||Rosa canina|

-|Common Name||Dog rose, dog berry, witches’ briar|
+|Common Names||Dog rose, dog berry, witches’ briar|

-|Bloom Time||Spring through summer|
+|Bloom Time||Spring, summer|

-|Flower Color||Light pink to white|
+|Flower Color||Pink, white|

 Dog Rose Care